U.S. says deploying more forces to Saudi Arabia to counter Iran threat

 The additional deployment comes as many members of Congress have questioned the longstanding U.S.-Saudi security alliance and backed several efforts - which have failed so far - to stop Trump from selling arms to the kingdom without congressional approval or providing support to the Saudi-led military coalition fighting in Yemen.

-Criticism of close U.S.-Saudi ties under Trump increased last year after the killing of journalist Jamal Khashoggi by Saudi agents.
+Criticism of close U.S.-Saudi ties under Trump increased last year after the killing of journalist Jamal Khashoggi.
+Eleven Saudi officials are on trial in Riyadh for the murder, which took place inside the Saudi consulate in Istanbul.

-Reporting by Phil Stewart and Idrees Ali; Editing by Chris Reese and Tom Brown
+Reporting by Phil Stewart and Idrees Ali; additional reporting by Steve Holland; Editing by Chris Reese and Tom Brown